next-exp/sw-docs/docs/source/buffy.rst

 As it was highlighted earlier, NEXUS information about sensor hits (``/MC/sns_response``) comes binned in time based on when a sensor sees some energy deposition.
-This means that ``time_bin`` column numbers are increasing for a given event, but they can have gaps, since the time bins where no charge is detected don't appear in the table.
+This means that ``time_bin`` column numbers are increasing for a given event, but they can have gaps, since the time bins where no charge is detected do not appear in the table.
 This initial part of the city, checks the time stamp of an event according to the sensors response, and defines histograms of charge distribution between [:math:`t_{min}`, :math:`t_{max}`], being:

 • :math:`t_{min}`: the time stamp of the first charge deposition of the event,